Mentor Shatoyia Jones: Goal-Setting & Accountability; Self-development, Entrepreneurship, Multiple Streams of Income, Wealth Building

 Diversity is the representation of a variety of audiences in culture, features, perspectives and beliefs.
 Inclusion is the creation of a space where each individual is not only represented in being asked to sit at the table but also to be invited to influence the conversations, decisions made and opportunities to be had and received.

-The First Ladies of Poverty Foundation's mentors are hand-picked, curated and vetted by our leadership team.
-We are serious about providing you with a variety of compassionate mentors who can provide the best support and expertise for living your absolute best and most successful life (as humanly possible).
+First Ladies of Poverty Foundation's mentors are hand-picked, curated and vetted by our leadership team.
+We are serious about providing you with a variety of compassionate, resourceful and supportive mentors who can provide the best support and expertise for living your absolute best and most successful life (as humanly possible).
 From self love and healing to finding a support system to goal setting and financial management, our mentors are ready to assist you on your next steps to creating a better future for yourself and your loved ones.